 - Your conclusions slide should summarize the most important findings in your study and should appear as bullet points.

 - Stanford "Scientific Posters: Tips, Significance, Design, Templates & Presentation": http://ppop.stanford.edu/posters.html

 - How to Write an Abstract & Make a Great Poster

 Although many of you will participate in more rigorous and hypothesis driven project, some of you may choose to use a case report as your ISP.
 Please note that just because a patient is interesting to you, it may not be appropriate for your ISP.
 In order for a Case Report to be eligible as an ISP, it must be appropriate for publication in a peer-reviewed journal.
 In order to help guide you with the eligibility of your case report, the American College of Physicians (ACP) has developed some guidelines that are on their website.
 Please go to: https://www.acponline.org/education_recertification/education/program_directors/abstracts/prepare/clinvin_abs.htm

 information on the Georgetown University Institutional Review Board (IRB) go to: http://ora.georgetown.edu/irb/

-All students conducting research and submitting to the IRB will need to complete CITI Training.
+All students conducting research and submitting an IRB application will need to complete CITI Training.
 You will need to go to the following website: https://www.citiprogram.org/ and create an account.

 The main courses that should be completed are:

-- Group 1: Biomedical research investigators and key personal
+- Group 1: Biomedical research investigators and key personnel

 - Group 4: HIPAA and Human Subjects